smcclab/smc-course/_workshops/05-networks-collaboration.md

    been doing when they're connected together, and find out about systems for sending musical data over networks

-2. reflect on the affordances of the technology you're using in this course for computer music collaboration (both Pd specifically, and the socio-technical assemblage that is a bunch of humans with laptops and internet connections more generally)
+2. with your group, design and carry out a collaboration workflow which allows you to deliver a **3min** diary entry by the week 5 workshop slot

-3. with your group, design and carry out a collaboration workflow which allows you to deliver a **3min** diary entry by the week 5 workshop slot
+N.B.: option two **could** involve using hi-tech network connections, **or** could involve lo-tech collaborative solutions, or could be in the middle.
+In any case you will have to use some creativity to develop a collaboration workflow that works for your group.

 ## Pd Resources {#pd-resources}